mohammadmgh78/Agglomerative_Clustering_Distribution/distclust/README.md

 A Python package implementing the clustering algorithm proposed in the paper
-**"An Agglomerative Clustering Algorithm for Simulation Output Distributions Using Regularized Wasserstein Distance"**,
-accepted in the *INFORMS Journal on Data Science*.
+**"An Agglomerative Clustering Algorithm for Simulation Output Distributions Using Regularized Wasserstein Distance"**, accepted to the *INFORMS Journal on Data Science*.
 The preprint is available on [arXiv:2407.12100](https://arxiv.org/abs/2407.12100).
 This link will be updated once the final published version becomes available.